Connect with ITS

 Dartmouth has licensed Cisco's IP Communicator software to allow members of the Dartmouth community to use their Windows-based computers as a Voice-over-IP (VoIP) phone.

 Download IP Communicator

 - Version: 8.6.4

 Download IP Communicator (authentication required)

 Installing IP Communicator

-To install and configure IP Communicator for use on your Windows XP, Vista, or Windows 7 computer, follow the directions below.
+To install and configure IP Communicator for use on your Windows 7 computer, follow the directions below.
 Before you begin, make sure your wireless network is disabled.
 While IP communicator can use either the wired or wireless network, access to the wireless network needs to be disabled during the installation process.
-If you have questions about how to do this, please contact the IT Call Center at 646-2999, or send e-mail to email@example.com.
+If you have questions about how to do this, please contact the IT Call Center at 646-2999, or send e-mail to firstname.lastname@example.org.

 - Download IP Communicator from above.
 This software is currently not available for the Macintosh operating system.

 - Double-click the file you downloaded (IPCommunicator.zip).

 - Double click CiscoIPCommunicatorSetup.exe.